What dyscalculia actually is.

 What actually helps.

 The good news, and it is real good news, is that dyscalculia responds well to the right teaching.
-The kids who get appropriate support catch up.
+The children who get appropriate support catch up.
 The ones who do not, often do not.
 So this part matters.

 What helps is multisensory instruction.
 That means teaching math in ways that use touch, sight, movement, and sound, not just symbols on paper.
 The student needs to feel quantity, see relationships physically, and build math up from concrete experience before moving to abstraction.